 - 1 cup spinach fresh

-- 1 tsp peppermint extract or 15-20 fresh mint leaves
+- 1 teaspoon peppermint extract or 15-20 fresh mint leaves

 - 1¼ cup plant-based milk

-- 1 tbsp cacao nibs blended or topping
+- 1 tablespoon cacao nibs blended or topping

 - Combine ingredients in blender and blend on high until fully mixed.
 Option to blend the spinach and milk first so it's fully mixed.